tessel/t2-cli/README.md

 # t2-cli
 The starting point for the command line interface to the next version of Tessel

-Join the conversation on Slack!
+Join the [conversation on Slack](https://tessel-slack.herokuapp.com/), our project's chat client!

 <img src="http://tessel-slack.herokuapp.com/badge.svg">